KetrinDG/posts_-_comments/README.md

-Here's the project description in English:

-## Project Description
+### Project Description

-### About the Project
+#### About the Project
-This project implements an API for managing posts and comments using FastAPI and MongoDB.
-It includes functionality for user registration and authentication, creating and managing posts and comments, content moderation, and comment analytics generation.
+This project provides an API for managing posts and comments with FastAPI and MongoDB.
+It includes user registration, authentication, post and comment management, content moderation, and comment analytics.

-### Project Structure
+#### Project Structure
-The project is organized as follows:
+The project directory is organized as follows:

 ```
 project_test/